 How to Upgrade / Replace App with Win32 App Supersedence relationship | Intune

-Review existing deployed version
+Review the existing deployed version

 Endpoint Manager - Check assigned applications